String

 Collection

-Collections like Array and HashTable are formatted by certain separator defined by $OFS
+Collections like Array and HashTable are formatted by separator stored in $OFS

 (Output Field Separator)